IMSLEC and IDA Reaccreditation

 Learn Jennifer’s tips for helping your child visualize while they read by watching our quick video!
 With practice, readers can transform words on a page into vivid mental images, making reading more engaging and memorable.

-also continually deepening their knowledge and skills through collaboration and
+Our therapists are also continually deepening their knowledge and skills through collaboration and training.

 Ms. Emma and Ms. Kathleen learn new ways to work with students.